LlewBach/cydymiaith/TESTING.md

 #### Student Role

-1. **Test Case**: Attempt to Edit Other User's Post
+1. **Test Case**: testuser3 attempts to edit testuser2's post
+    - **Input**: URL/edit_question/669575542cbebbe1051931c4
+    - **Expected Result**: The user should be redirected to own Profile page and correct flash message shown - 'You are not authorized to do this'.
+    - **Actual Result**: User redirected to Profile page and correct flash message shown. - PASS
+2. **Test Case**: testuser3 attempts to delete testuser2's post
+    - **Input**: URL/delete_question/669575542cbebbe1051931c4
+    - **Expected Result**: The user should be redirected to own Profile page and correct flash message shown - 'You are not authorized to do this'.
+    - **Actual Result**: User redirected to Profile page and correct flash message shown. - PASS
+2. **Test Case**: testuser3 attempts to edit testadmin's comment
-    - **Input**: URL/delete_profile/testadmin
+    - **Input**: URL/edit_answer/669683a1c591c73174675c44
-    - **Expected Result**: The user should be redirected to the login page and correct flash message shown - 'Please log in to access this page'.
+    - **Expected Result**: The user should be redirected to own Profile page and correct flash message shown - 'You are not authorized to do this'.
-    - **Actual Result**: User redirected to login page and correct flash message shown. - PASS
+    - **Actual Result**: User redirected to Profile page and correct flash message shown. - PASS

 #### Admin Role